5 Noteworthy Historical Canadian Female Doctors and Leaders

 Dr. Bette Stephenson was the first woman to be elected as President of the Canadian Medical Association in its 106-year existence.
 She is the individual responsible for placing the practice of Family Medicine on the international medicine map and inspired countless women to pursue careers in the field.

 Dr. Stephenson’s passion was in the practice of Family Medicine.
 She helped create the College of Family Physicians of Canada (CFPC) to promote the importance of family doctors.
-In addition to these successes, Dr. Bette chaired the first and second national conferences on education and general practice, aided in the passing of Bill 82 and the Special Education Act, and was inducted into the Canadian Medical Hall of Fame in 2013.
+In addition to these successes, Dr. Bette chaired the first and second national conferences on education and general practice.
+She also aided in the passing of Bill 82 and the Special Education Act.
+She was inducted into the Canadian Medical Hall of Fame in 2013.